katharostech/docker-plugin_seaweedfs/README.md

 #### HOST

 The hostname/ip address and port that will be used when connecting to the SeaweedFS filer.
+Concatenate multiple host and port combinations with a comma, to connect to multiple filer instances.
+For example `HOST=host1:8888,host2:8888`

 > **Note:** The plugin runs in `host` networking mode.
 This means that even though it is in a container, it shares its network configuration with the host and should resolve all network addresses as the host system would.